In this Force USA G9 review, I will tell you everything you need to know about this all-in-one gym to decide if it’s right for you.

 Weight Plate Storage

-The Monster G9 comes with a dedicated weight plate storage section toward the back of the rack on both sides.
-There’s 3 plate holders on the left and 3 on the right.
-This gives most people more than enough room to store all the plates in their collection.
+The Force USA G9 comes with a dedicated weight plate storage section toward the back of the rack on both sides.
+There are 3 plate holders on the left and 3 on the right.
+This gives most people enough room to store all the plates in their collection.

 Not only can you store all your plates, but having 6 total storage pegs lets you organize the plates by size (e.g. 45/55 lb plates together, 35/25 lb plates together; 15/10/5 lb plates together).
 You can get the plates you need faster than if you had just 2 or 4 storage pegs.
 You won’t have to strip off all the weights from the holder just to get to the one you need in the back.